tocchan/guildhall/sd2/c29/assignments/a06_vertexlighting/README.md

 ======

 ## Overview
-Implement Per-Pixel Lighting using a hsader;
+Implement Per-Pixel Lighting using a shader;

 **Turn-In Branch Name: `sd2/turnin/a06`**